 I prefer towel bars to hooks since I think they help towels to dry faster but sometimes you have to work within a small space.

-We went shopping at Lowe’s for a curved silver shower bar.
+We also bought a curved silver shower bar.
 We had a curved shower bar in our house in Cincinnati, and we loved it.
 It makes a normal-sized tub feel that much bigger.

 The bathroom renovation was almost done!